infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 	- External Evaluation through Vigilance Committees.
 	- Develop self monitoring tool.
 	- Capacity building of staff to use tool for internal monitoring and goal setting
+- The shelter home authority shall evolve a Crisis Management Plan (CMP) to address a range of foreseeable crises (e.g. death, outbreaks of illness, fires, serious allegations or complaints, significant accidents, staff shortage, and control problems within or outside the home).

 ## Caring for the Caregiver
 - According to Aangan's manual on caregiving[^3], these were the top concerns of the staff at CCIs